-Limitation periods for traffic accidents RSS
+Limitation periods for traffic accidents

 European travellers may become victims of a car accident in another EU country ('visiting victims').
 This could lead to claiming compensation for damages that they suffer in the accident.

 Each EU country has different procedural rules for claiming the compensation.